glenux/musala/README.md

 # Trello-2-Mail

-Every morning, get the content of your favorite trello board by email
+Every morning, get the content of your favorite task list by email

 ## Installation